l1990790120/l1990790120.github.io/content/post/2020-04-23-how-custom-do-you-really-need-for-your-solution.md

 tags = ["blog", "career", "work", "software-engineering", "product", "tech"]
 +++

 Companies who could afford in-house engineering teams often have tendencies to build custom in-house solutions no matter how prevalent that solution already is.
 To highlight the absurdity, let me give an example: [Jupyter Notebook](https://jupyter.org/).
 Despite the space being extremely competitive, [Google has Colab](https://colab.research.google.com/notebooks/welcome.ipynb), [Amazon has Sagemaker](https://aws.amazon.com/sagemaker/), [Azure](https://notebooks.azure.com/), [Databricks](https://docs.databricks.com/notebooks/index.html), [Domino](https://www.dominodatalab.com/), [Binder](https://mybinder.org/) all offer similar services and the list goes on, Product or Technology still cannot resist the urge to build one (if not multiple) in-house.
-Not to mention some notable companies spent $$$$ on building fully integrated notebooks on their platforms.
+Not to mention some notable companies spent fortunes on building fully integrated notebooks on their platforms.

 ## Shoulders of Giants